LNG Hrvatska: History

 The project was officially inaugurated in January 2021.

 In April 2022, due to the outbreak of the crisis caused by the Russian invasion of Ukraine, a decision was made to increase the LNG gasification capacity to 338,000 m3/hour, which is about 2.9 billion cubic meters annually.

 Due to the energy crisis, the Government of the Republic of Croatia made a strategic decision on August 18, 2022, to increase the capacity of the LNG terminal and gas pipeline Zlobin - Bosiljevo.
 The capacity of the terminal will be increased to 6.1 billion cubic meters, and the investment will cost a total of 180 million euros, of which 25 million relate to the terminal and 155 million to the gas pipeline.

+On April 14, 2023, Wartsila Gas Solutions from Norway and LNG Croatia concluded a contract worth 22.97 million euros for the delivery of an additional gasification module that will be installed at the Terminal, with a maximum capacity of 250 thousand cubic meters of natural gas per hour, which will increase the terminal's capacity to almost doubled, to 6.1 billion cubic meters of natural gas per year.
+Production will last 22 months, and it will be installed on the ship LNG Croatia in the summer of 2025.

 Significance

 The terminal has a geopolitical and strategic dimension in the context of strengthening the European energy market and increasing the security of gas supply to European Union countries and especially to Central and Southeast European countries that want to secure a new reliable gas supply route.
 It is a project of strategic importance for the European Union and the Republic of Croatia.

-The terminal will provide additional source of natural gas for the Croatian market, which relies on natural gas for 48% of its energy needs.
+The terminal will provide an additional source of natural gas for the Croatian market, which relies on natural gas for 48% of its energy needs.
 The terminal will also be a distribution point for natural gas to the surrounding market including Italy, Austria, Hungary, Romania and Slovenia, as Croatia's demand only stands at 3.2 e9m3 per year which is significantly below the expected capacity of the terminal.
 For this purpose, a new natural gas pipeline between Croatia and Hungary was built.